ZenHubIO/API/README.md

 ## API Rate Limit

 We allow a maximum of 100 requests per minute to our API.
-All requests responses include some headers related to this limitation.
+All requests responses include the following headers related to this limitation.

 Header | Description
 ------ | -------